Ho Chi Minh City – Melbourne

 The park was also on my list of things to do and see.
 Mainly for the bird café, but as it’s now 10.00am, I suspect we’ve missed that.

-It’s already incredibly hot, which also isn’t helping.
+It’s already incredibly hot, which isn’t helping with the way I feel.
 Walking the wrong way at one point, just adds to it.

 Finally, we get to the park.